jackjamieson/ng-timeout/README.md

 # ng-timeout
+**This is the version-agnostic project for https://github.com/jackjamieson/ng2-timeout**

+I will not be updating ng2-timeout although in my testing it was working up to Angular 7.
+This project is recreated in Angular's new library generation and will be much easier to update and maintain.

 Creates observables for user idle and timeout with manual interrupts.
 Detects interrupts across browser tabs with [storage-emitter](https://github.com/alekseykulikov/storage-emitter).

 ## Installation